x-vin/covidcures/docs/src/allopathic.md

 **(Note: When supplementing with vitamin D, it is [important also to supplement with sources of vitamin K2][168], and also with sources of Calcium and [Magnesium for improved D absorption][169] and [bone health][170].)**

 **Steroids have a huge impact on the disease and are critical to outpatient Covid care, though the prevalent Covid protocols discourage the use of steroids in outpatient care**, which seems insanity.
 A few bodies like the FLCCC hope to propagate the value of effective early treatment protocols, as well as shed light on the Covid vaccines.
-The prescription of Covid vaccines to young people who are not at any significant risk from the disease, and to people who have been infected and are already naturally immune to the disease, seems ""ludicrous"". **Covid-recovered individuals are likely to have B- and T-cell immunity to the virus' spikes, membranes, envelope, nucleocapsids and other parts of the virus and not just an isolated component of the virus, unlike vaccine-induced immunity.
+The prescription of Covid vaccines to young people who are not at any significant risk from the disease, and to people who have been infected and are already naturally immune to the disease, seems "ludicrous". **Covid-recovered individuals are likely to have B- and T-cell immunity to the virus' spikes, membranes, envelope, nucleocapsids and other parts of the virus and not just an isolated component of the virus, unlike vaccine-induced immunity.
 Therefore they have an essentially 0 percent chance of reinfection even by mutant strains of the virus.
 However without sufficient vitamin D, it is possible that persistent antibodies will not be created.**

 ### Typical duration of treatment:
 Effective early treatment allopathic protocols appear to take about 1-2 weeks to complete cure in the vast majority of patients, and about a month in some patients that advance to a severe inflammatory phase.